 Remember when I told you that landing pages are marketers’ best friends?
 That’s precisely what I meant.

 So, are you ready to publish your first landing page today?
-If so, then consider taking the GetResponse Free Website Builder for a spin.
+If so, then consider taking the GetResponse Free Landing Page Builder for a spin.